 NEs divide in a symmetric proliferative fashion, amplifying their numbers and hence the neural progenitor pool.
-Upon the onset of neurogenesis from embryonic day (E)10 to 12 of murine development, NEs transit from a purely proliferative to a neurogenic state (Gotz and Huttner, 2005, Matsuzaki and Shitamukai, 2015), while their tight junctions are gradually annexed by an adherens junction (AJ) belt that is characterized by the presence of proteins such as N-cadherin and zona occludens (ZO)-1 (Aaku Saraste et al., 1996) (AJs will be further discussed in the section 3.3).
-Consequently, NEs become apical radial glial cells (aRGs) that comprise the predominant neuronal progenitor cell type within the developing neocortex (Malatesta et al., 2000, Noctor et al., 2001, Noctor et al., 2004). aRGs are also highly polarized cells, exhibiting basal processes attached to the basement membrane, and apical processes linked by adhesion forming a transition region (termed here the 'ventricular surface (VS)') with CSF in the ventricles (Figure 1a).
-As for NEs, aRG apical domains are prominin+ and contain a primary cilium (Taverna et al., 2014).
+Upon the onset of neurogenesis from embryonic day (E)10-12 of murine development, NEs transit from a purely proliferative to a neurogenic state (Gotz and Huttner, 2005; Matsuzaki and Shitamukai, 2015), while their tight junctions are gradually annexed by an adherens junction (AJ) belt that is characterized by the presence of proteins such as Ncadherin and zona occludens (ZO)-1 (Aaku Saraste et al. 1996) (AJs will be further discussed in the section 'Influence of the polarity complex and cell adhesion molecules').
+Consequently, NEs become apical radial glial cells (aRGs) that comprise the predominant neuronal progenitor cell type within the developing neocortex (Malatesta et al. 2000; Noctor et al. 2001; Noctor et al. 2004). aRGs are also highly polarized cells, exhibiting basal processes attached to the basement membrane, and apical processes linked by adhesion forming a transition region [termed here the 'ventricular surface (VS)'] with CSF in the ventricles (Fig. 1a).
+As for NEs, aRG apical domains are prominin+ and contain a primary cilium (Taverna et al. 2014).
 Their basal process has been extensively described to be a scaffold for migrating neurons to reach their positions in the cortical plate (CP) (Borrell and Gotz, 2014). aRGs also undergo INM, although the nuclear oscillation is restricted to the ventricular zone (VZ), where their somata reside (Gotz and Huttner, 2005).
-Due to this highly dynamic cell cycle process, the VZ is often described as a pseudostratified neuroepithelium.
+Because of this highly dynamic cell cycle process, the VZ is often described as a pseudostratified neuroepithelium.

-The transition of NEs to aRGs is critical for determining the size of the initial pool of progenitors available to generate neurons, thereby determining the final neuronal output and brain size (Fernandez et al., 2016).
-Several factors involved in this transition e.g. fibroblast growth factors (FGFs) are also key for maintaining aRG identity.
-Notably, FGF10 triggers expression of aRG markers in NEs (Sahara and O'Leary, 2009) and also supports an aRG fate by inhibiting their transition towards a more committed neuronal progenitor (Kang et al., 2009).
-The Notch signaling pathway has also been described to be important for the transition from NEs to aRGs (Gaiano et al., 2000, Hatakeyama et al., 2004, Martynoga et al., 2012).
-Whilst they lose tight junctions and develop the AJ belt, aRGs acquire astroglial features (Florio and Huttner, 2014, Gotz et al., 2015) and become positive for a set of astroglial markers, such as the astrocyte-specific glutamate transporter and others.
-They also express key neurogenic transcription factors (TF), such as Pax6 (Gotz et al., 1998).
+The transition of NEs to aRGs is critical for determining the size of the initial pool of progenitors available to generate neurons, thereby determining the final neuronal output and brain size (Fernandez et al. 2016).
+Several factors involved in this transition, for example, fibroblast growth factors (FGFs), are also key for maintaining aRG identity.
+Notably, FGF10 triggers expression of aRG markers in NEs (Sahara and O'Leary, 2009) and also supports an aRG fate by inhibiting their transition toward a more committed neuronal progenitor (Kang et al. 2009).
+The Notch signaling pathway has also been described to be important for the transition from NEs to aRGs (Gaiano et al. 2000; Hatakeyama et al. 2004; Martynoga et al. 2012).
+While they lose tight junctions and develop the AJ belt, aRGs acquire astroglial features (Florio and Huttner, 2014; Gotz et al. 2015) and become positive for a set of astroglial markers, such as the astrocytespecific glutamate transporter and others.
+They also express key neurogenic transcription factors (TF), such as Pax6 (Gotz et al. 1998).